 As an IaaS provider, IDrive e2 costs $0.004 per GB per month, and you only pay for what you use.
 However, if you know you’re definitely going to use a set amount, you can pay for one of 10 annual plans.
 These will give you a full year for the price of just 10 months, and any extra storage you use is charged at the standard rate.

 IDrive offers unlimited free uploads (called “ingress” in the IaaS industry) and three times your storage in free downloads (or “egress”).
-The first 10GB of e2 storage is also free, so you can use it like a trial to test out the service.

 You’ll need backup management software to use this storage (read our Duplicati review for a good cheap option), but it can be less expensive if you only need a small amount of storage.
 It’s also the only option for larger businesses that need to store more than 100TB.